 Biography

 In 1999 I moved to Los Angeles, where I completed two important bodies of work: The Mask Series and Toyland.
-In both, I recorded the not so subtle changes in social norms between Northern and Southern California.
-Throughout the 2010's, I concentrated on transforming the two-dimensional surfaces of my photographs by puncturing, weaving, stitching, and embroidering onto them.
-From experiments in portraying shadows on paper constructions and photographing detritus in plaster, to building digital images incorporating text and woven portraits.
-My artwork began to shift toward a more textural content, e.g. Fleeting Perspectives: A Paper Ballet and Home as Hat - Flora as Fashion.
+In both, I recorded the not so subtle differences in social norms between Northern and Southern California.
+Throughout the 2010's, I concentrated on transforming the two-dimensional surfaces of my photographs by puncturing, weaving, stitching, and embroidering into them.
+From experiments in portraying shadows on paper constructions and photographing detritus in plaster, to building digital images incorporating text and woven portraits, my artwork began to shift toward include a more textural framework, e.g. Fleeting Perspectives: A Paper Ballet and Home as Hat - Flora as Fashion.

 Portrait of the artist by Andre Smits for his project "Artists in the World"